kamimrcht/REINDEER/README.md

 If REINDEER gives a `Error: no such instruction` during compilation, try replacing `-march=native -mtune=native` by `-msse4` in the file `makefile`.
 If this did not work, please file an issue.

 ## Quick start
 Have a look at the file of file format in `test/fof_unitigs.txt`.
+REINDEER assumes unitig files have been created using BCALM.
+You can provide a file of file of each unitig file (fasta) instead of the read files (-f) and an output directory for the index files (-o).
+By default, index files will be written in `reindeer_index_files_` + date + a tag.
 Then build the index:

 `./Reindeer --index -f test/fof_unitigs.txt -o quick_out`

-and query:
+and query: simply provide the fasta query file (**single line**) to Reindeer using `-q`, along with the directory of index files that were generated during index construction (-l), and a writeable path for the output (-o).
+Default output will be written in the `query_result` directory:

-`./Reindeer --query -q test/query_test.fa -l quick_out -o quick_query`
+`./Reindeer --query -q test/query_test.fa -l quick_out -o quick_out/result_test.txt`

-Results should be in `quick_query/query_results/out_query_Reindeer0.out`.
+In this example, results should be in `quick_out/result_test.txt`.

 Help:

 `./Reindeer --help`

-# Index construction

-## Starting with read files (raw or gzipped fasta/fastq)

-Make sure you have installed Bcalm by doing `sh install.sh`.
-Let's assume you work with two files, `reads_1.fastq` and `reads_2.fastq`.
-The first thing needed to is to create a file of file (fof) that records the path to the reads.
-An example file can be found here: `test/fof.txt`
-Then this file of file is provided for the index construction:

-`./Reindeer --index -f test/fof.txt --bcalm`

-By default, the output will be written in `output_reindeer`.
-If you want to change the output, you can use the `-o` option:

-`./Reindeer --index -f test/fof.txt --bcalm -o output_dir`

-## Starting with De Bruijn graph files (raw or gzipped fasta files)

-Let's assume you have already computed a De Bruijn graph for each dataset.
-You can provide a file of file of each unitig file (fasta) instead of the read files.
-This allows to skip the first Bcalm step.

-`./Reindeer --index -f test/fof_unitigs.txt`

-# Query fasta files

-Simply provide the fasta query file (**single line**) to Reindeer using `-q`, along with the directory of index files that were generated during index construction (`output_reindeer` by default, can be changed with `-o`), using `-l`:

-`./Reindeer --query -q test/query_test.fa -l output_reindeer`
+# Notes on last release (1.4.6)
+Major
+    - Default disk mode (index written on disk and disk queries)
+    - Dependency on C++17
+    - Various k-mer counting format (sum, average, normalized) Minor
+    - Change of index file names
+    - Correction of various bugs
+    - switched to object implementation
+    - some modifications to pass the input/output files
+    - implementation of code for socket mode [beta]

 # Index and query k-mers presence/absence only (not abundances)